The existence of superluminal particles is consistent with the kinematics of Einstein's special theory of relativity: Introduction

-Based on Einstein's original postulates, we formalize the kinematics of special relativity within an axiomatic framework.
-We chose first-order predicate logic to formulate axioms of special relativity because experience (e.g., in geometry and set theory) shows that this logic is the best logic for providing axiomatic foundations for a theory.
-A further reason for choosing first-order logic is that it is a well defined fragment of natural language with an unambiguous syntax and semantics, which do not depend on set theory.
-For further reasons, see, e.g., \cite[\S Why FOL?]{pezsgo}, \cite{ax}, \cite[\S 11]{SzPhd}, \cite{vaananen}, \cite{wolenski}.
+This logical independence is completely analogous to that Euclid's postulate of parallels is independent of the rest of his axioms (in this case two different consistent theories extending the theory of absolute geometry are Euclidean geometry and hyperbolic geometry).

-First in Section~\ref{sec-lang}, we will recall a first-order logic framework of kinematics from the literature with a minor modification fitting it to formalize Einstein's original postulates.
+First in Section~\ref{sec-inf}, we explain our result and axiomatic framework without going into the details of formalization.
+Then in Section~\ref{sec-lang}, we recall a first-order logic framework of kinematics from the literature with a minor modification fitting it to formalize Einstein's original postulates.
 Then in Section~\ref{sec-ax}, we formulate Einstein's original two postulates and supplement them with some natural ones (e.g., with the statement that different inertial observers see the same events) which were implicitly assumed by Einstein, too.
 It is also a benefit of using first-order logic that we have to reveal all our tacit assumptions.

-Within this axiomatic framework, we formulate and prove our main result, namely that the existence of FTL particles is independent of the kinematics of special relativity, i.e., we prove that neither the existence nor the nonexistence of FTL objects follows from the theory, see Theorem~\ref{thm-indep}.
+Within this axiomatic framework, we formulate and prove our main result, namely that the existence of FTL particles is logically independent of the kinematics of special relativity, i.e., we prove that neither the existence nor the nonexistence of FTL objects follows from the theory, see Theorem~\ref{thm-indep}.
 Consequently, it is consistent with the kinematics of special relativity that there are FTL particles, which can of course carry ``information,'' see, e.g., Section \ref{sec-ftl}.
 In Section \ref{sec-no}, we will discuss why the possibility of sending particles back to the past does not necessarily lead to a logical contradiction even if we leave our safe framework of kinematics.